Rafaj-Design/live-ui-wordpress/README.md

 3. Activate the plugin in your WordPress admin panel
 4. Go to LiveUI settings in the admin panel and put in your app API key

-All keys below are used without the hash symbol (so #MY_IMAGE in teh admin panel will be only MY_IMAGE in WP)
+All keys below are used without the hash symbol (so #MY_IMAGE in the admin panel will be only MY_IMAGE in WP)

 <!-- INFO -->
 ## Translations

-To return a translated string you can use method LUI(key, locale), method returns a string with the translation or the key if translation is missing
+To return a translated string you can use method `LUI(key, locale)`, method returns a string with the translation or the key if translation is missing
 Example:
 ```html
 <h1><?php echo LUI('MyWebHeader', 'en_US'); ?></h1>